 Teriyaki Brussels Sprouts are crispy on the edges and covered in a delicious sweet teriyaki sauce.
 If you don’t think you like brussels sprouts, these will change your mind!

 A lot of people think they don’t like brussels sprouts.
 I thought I didn’t.
 It was until I had them prepared properly that I realized how amazing they were.

-Over the holidays we took the kids out to try a new restaurant and one of the dishes we ordered was brussels sprouts.
-When my daughter in law and son (This is my son that doesn’t eat anything green) started raving about them I knew I had to try t hem too.
-They were delicious.
-I decided I needed to go home and try to recreate them.
+Over the holidays we took the kids out to try a new restaurant and one of the dishes we ordered was teriyaki brussels sprouts.
+When my daughter in law and son started raving about them I knew I had to try them too.
+They were delicious and I decided I needed to go home and try to recreate them.

 The sweetness of the teriyaki glaze almost makes you feel like you are eating dessert!
 They really are that good.

 So if brussels sprouts are new to you too – give them a try.
 I think you are going to be pleasantly surprised and if you are an experienced brussels sprouter please try this too!

 Be sure and follow me over on You Tube for weekly cooking demos.

 - 3 tablespoons extra-virgin Olive Oil

 - 1/4 C Soy Sauce

 - 1/4 C Brown Sugar